fmva/ts-utils/README.md

   };
 };

-// all properties should be required const a: DeepRequired<Foo> = {
+// all properties should are required const a: DeepRequired<Foo> = {
   a: '1',
   b: true,